Guidance for Postgraduate Researchers

 Apply for advertised opportunities

-The WRDTP will negotiate placement opportunities with high-quality host organisations on your behalf.
-They will be advertised on the Placement Opportunities page, and by email announcements to your university inbox.
+The WRDTP and its partner universities will negotiate placement opportunities with high-quality host organisations on your behalf.
+They will be advertised in a monthly placements bulletin email to your university inbox and on the WRDTP website.

 Find your own placement

-You also have the opportunity to source your own placement, as long as it meets the criteria for approval in the Research in Practice (RinP) Placement Framework.
+You also have the opportunity to source your own placement, as long as it meets the criteria for approval in the Placement Framework.

 You will need to: